-U.S. Department of Commerce Invests $750,000 to Support Small Businesses and Entrepreneurial Development in Eight States
+U.S. Department of Commerce Invests $2 Million to Support Biomanufacturing Efforts in Los Angeles, California

-WASHINGTON – The U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $750,000 grant to Los Angeles Operation Hope of Los Angeles, California, to support the implementation of the HOPE Inside Small Business Empowerment Initiative (SBEI) in eight southeastern states.
-According to grantee estimates, the project is expected to help create 585 jobs and spur $750,000 in private investment.
+WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $2 million grant to Cedars-Sinai Medical Center of Los Angeles, California, to purchase equipment for the Cedars-Sinai Biomanufacturing Center.
+According to grantee estimates, the project is expected to create 444 new jobs and spur $47 million in private investment.

 About the U.S. Economic Development Administration (www.eda.gov)